pirasalbe/SpaceAppsChallenge_Server/README.md

 5. Import the database that you can find in the server folder and call it spaceapp.

-6. Start the server with administration's privileges.
+6. Start the server with administrative privileges.

 7. Connect through a web browser on the website hosted on the webserver.

-8. The website now is ready to work.
+8. Now website is ready to work.